Cismon

 The Cismon is a mountain stream (or torrent) in northern Italy, the main tributary of the Brenta River.
-The torrent flows from the Dolomites mountains in the Trentino Alto-Adige region through the plains of Venetian territory to the bigger Brenta River, which in turn flows into the Adriatic Sea in the Gulf of Venice.
+The torrent flows from the Dolomites mountains in the Trentino-Alto Adige/Südtirol region through the plains of Venetian territory to the bigger Brenta River, which in turn flows into the Adriatic Sea in the Gulf of Venice.

 The torrent drains a large basin of about 640 km^{2}.
 Around 70% of it is in the Autonomous Province of Trento (about 440 km^{2}) and 30% (about 200 km^{2}) in the Province of Belluno in the Veneto region.

 The total length of Cismon is 53,2 km, about half of which is in the Trentino and Veneto.

 The Direction of the Cismon

 The Cismon originates near Rolle Pass (1,984 m s.l.m / 6,509 ft), just below the Cimon della Pala mountain peak (3,184 m / 10,446 ft).
 Here is the highest elevation of the basin.
 Then, Cismon flows along the commune of Primiero and the valley of the same name and enters the Feltrino valley.

 Along the way, the Cismon receives the waters of several other streams: